wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/218-brief-by-commonwealth-relations-office-on-holt-visit-to-london.md

 ---
+doc_date: '1966-07-01'
+doc_num: 218
+doc_order: 218
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: CAB 133/329]'
-title: "218 BRIEF BY COMMONWEALTH RELATIONS OFFICE ON HOLT VISIT TO LONDON"
+title: BRIEF BY COMMONWEALTH RELATIONS OFFICE ON HOLT VISIT TO LONDON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10083
 vol_id: 27
-doc_date: 1966-07-01
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 218 BRIEF BY COMMONWEALTH RELATIONS OFFICE ON HOLT VISIT TO LONDON

-UKNA: CAB 133/329

 London, 1 July 1966

 Confidential

  **Visit by the Australian Prime Minister to London
 Britain and the EEC: Talking Points**

 The question of British membership of the European Economic Community was covered very fully during the recent Trade Ministers’ Meeting, on 13–16 June.
-As the President of the Board of Trade1 explained, and as has been made clear in The Queen’s Speech and by Ministers in Parliament and outside, Britain would be ready to enter the Community provided essential British and Commonwealth interests were safeguarded.
+As the President of the Board of Trade[1](#f1) explained, and as has been made clear in The Queen’s Speech and by Ministers in Parliament and outside, Britain would be ready to enter the Community provided essential British and Commonwealth interests were safeguarded.

 2\.
 There is the political will, therefore, in Britain to join the Community; the main issue is whether it would be possible to negotiate the kinds of terms which would allow British membership under reasonable conditions.